MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-edge-with-mdm.md

 ## Create an OMA-URI for Microsoft Edge policies

-The following sections describe how to create the OMA-URI path and look up and define the value in XML format for mandatory and recommended browser polices.
+The following sections describe how to create the OMA-URI path and look up and define the value in XML format for mandatory and recommended browser policies.

-Before you get started download the Microsoft Edge policy templates file (MicrosoftEdgePolicyTemplates.cab) from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise) and extract the contents.
+Before you get started, download the Microsoft Edge policy templates file (MicrosoftEdgePolicyTemplates.cab) from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise) and extract the contents.

 There are three steps for defining the OMA-URI: